Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 1. An oncoplot of the top five mutated genes
 2. A boxplot of the transistion-to-transversion ratio
 3. A plot comparing the mutation load in this LGG cohort to other TCGA cohorts.
 Use log scale.

+## Wrap-up

+To complete the project, commit and push your `answers.md` and the files containing your three plots to your fork.
+Then, let Henry know (and send him the link to your fork).
+He will check your answers and will certify completion of the skill assessment if everything is correct.

+## Acknowledgements

+This training module was written by Sasha Scott ([@ajs3nj](https://github.com/ajs3nj)) at Sage Bionetworks.